ekala-project/atom/atom-nix/README.md

-# Atom: Next-Gen Nix Module System
+# Elemental Nix

-> ⚠️ Warning: WIP Alpha ⚠️
+> ⚠️ Warning: Unstable API ⚠️

-Atom is a module system for Nix that enforces bounded code structures, enabling complete static analysis without evaluation.
-While standard Nix code requires full evaluation to understand its structure, Atom-based modules can be analyzed and reasoned about statically, allowing tools to make strong associations about code relationships and dependencies _before_ runtime.
+This Nix element provides a minimal, performant module system for Nix code which rigidly enforces code structure using familiar ergonomics.

-As a standalone tool, Atom provides immediate value to Nix users through its module system.
-It also serves as the foundation for the broader Ekala project, where its static analyzability enables powerful developer tooling such as LSPs or the [eka][eka] evaluation frontend.
-This will also enable efficient caching strategies previously infeasible in the Nix ecosystem.
+As a standalone tool, this element provides immediate value to Nix users through its module system.
+It is designed to serve as a foundational piece of the Ekala ecosystem of tooling, which aims to leverage Nix's unique idempotent properties at scale, providing a crucial layer to reason about our Nix code more efficiently than currently possible.

+The [`compose`](./core/compose.nix) entrypoint is designed as an efficient API to be fed programmatically from higher level tooling, primarily the `eka` CLI.

 ## Module Structure

-Modules in Atom are directories with a `mod.nix` file containing an attribute set, with subdirectories of the same structure forming submodules.
+Modules in a Nix element are directories with a `mod.nix` file containing an attribute set, with subdirectories of the same structure forming submodules.
 Features include:

 - **Explicit Scope**: All other `.nix` files in the module directory are implicitly imported as module members with their associated scope.
 Manual `import` is prohibited, ensuring a consistent global namespace.
 - **Predictable Composition**: _O(n)_ for shallow, _O(n \* log(m))_ for deep nesting.